Written by Dr Priscilla J S Selvaraj and published on 30 June 2021.

 It was a giant leap for mankind when Neil Armstrong first stepped on the moon, on July 20, 1969.
 Fifteen years later, Rakesh Sharma's space odyssey made him the first Indian to become orbit-bound.
 Today, exploring the vast infinity out there means a little more than a hop, skip and jump.
 So why don't you encourage your child to become an astronaut?

-*Dr Mylswamy Annadurai, former Director ISAC (ISRO Satellite Centre), Bangalore, who was the programme director for Chandrayaan – 1 and Mangalyaan missions states that, "A graduation in basic science and engineering will help your child understand and acquire the skill-sets required to become an astronaut."
+Dr Mylswamy Annadurai, former Director ISAC (ISRO Satellite Centre), Bangalore, who was the program director for Chandrayaan - 1 and Mangalyaan missions states, "A graduation in basic sciences and engineering will help your child understand and acquire the skill-sets required to become an astronaut."

-Therefore, the initial step for your child would be to acquire a basic degree in any technical field; however, a degree in aerospace or aeronautical engineering will be of added value.
+Therefore, the initial step for your child would be to acquire a degree in engineering.
+However, a degree in aerospace or aeronautical engineering will be of added value.

 As far as knowledge of flying is concerned, Dr Annadurai says, "It is not a must but it will certainly help in early adoption to space travel."
-So, your child may enrol in a flying school and obtain a pilot’s license after meeting the age norms required for flying.
-Your child can also opt to join the Air Force, become a test pilot and then enrol for training to become an astronaut.
-For, Dr Annadurai feels that it would certainly be an advantage for your child to be an Air Force pilot.
+So, your child may enroll in a flying school and obtain a pilot's license after meeting the age norms required for flying.
+Your child can also opt to join the Air Force, become a test pilot, and then enroll for training to become an astronaut.
+Dr Annadurai feels that it would certainly be an advantage for your child to be an Air Force pilot.

-According to Dr Annadurai, the most important criteria to become an astronaut are physical fitness, agility and alertness.
-Andrew Prince, student of class 11 at Indian School, Muscat who attended a special camp at NASA while on a field trip, also stresses the importance of fitness.
-He says, “The phrase, ‘Survival of the fittest’ holds good even in space.
+According to Dr Annadurai, the most important criteria to become an astronaut are physical fitness, agility, and alertness.
+Andrew Prince, a student of class 11 at the Indian School, Muscat who attended a special camp at NASA while on a field trip, also stresses the importance of fitness.
+He says, "The phrase, 'Survival of the fittest' holds good even in space.
 Unless you have a high level of physical and mental fitness, you cannot survive there.
-So, you should maintain good health, stay fit and be focussed if you want to be selected for the extensive and rigorous training programme.”
-Therefore, ensure that your child enjoys good health and has great mental strength in order to pursue a career in space science.
+So, you should maintain good health, stay fit, and be focussed if you want to be selected for the extensive and rigorous training program."
+Therefore, ensure that your child enjoys good health and develops great mental strength in order to pursue a career in space science.

-It requires a lot of hard work and rigorous training.
-Here’s what a typical course would include:
+Training is rigorous and requires a lot of hard work.
+Here's what a typical course would include: